 [Steel Sheds don’t come with any add ons, so you can skip this bit if you’re not interested in a Wooden Shed.]

 Add ons are things that you might want to add to a shed, but ones which don’t come as standard.
 Flower Boxes, shelving units, Steel roofs, for example.
 Most of these type of add ons are entirely dependent on who’s buying them.
 We have them listed on our Wooden Shed pages – check them out for yourself to see what’s available.

-However, if you’re buying a Wooden Shed, you should consider the Pressure Treatment option.
+However, if you’re buying a Wooden Shed, you should at least consider the Pressure Treatment option.

 Should I Pressure Treat my Wooden Shed?

 Pressure Treatment could be a full page in and of itself, but in a nutshell, it’s a process where chemicals are added through the wood which means it doesn’t need to be treated annually.
 It also keeps all sorts of creatures from gnawing at it.
 Upfront, it can look like a massive expense – but there’s more to it than this.

 Let’s take a small, 6×4 Standard Deluxe Shed – there’s a €170 charge to have it Pressure Treated.
 On the surface, that’s a sizeable jump in cost.
 However, it’s probably worth it in the long run.